 Vietnam is one of Southeast Asia’s most popular travel destinations and most travellers pass through Ho Chi Minh City (AKA Saigon) at some point.
 It is the largest city in the country with an estimated 9 million people living there and that number swells to more than 20 million when you consider its full metropolitan area.
 For travellers, it can be an intimidating place to visit for the first time but the centre is compact enough that you can see and do quite a lot on foot or via a short moto-taxi.
 Read on for our Ho Chi Minh City backpacker’s guide to find out more!

 Saigon & The Vietnam War

-The war began in 1955 with US forces becoming heavily involved throughout the 1960’s as they attempted to prevent the Communists in the North taking control of the entire country.
-Based in Saigon, the US and South Vietnamese forces fought a long guerrilla war in the region with the Viet Cong (a Communist group in the south).
+The war began in 1955 with US forces becoming heavily involved throughout the 1960’s as they attempted to prevent the communists in the North taking control of the entire country.
+Based in Saigon, the US and South Vietnamese forces fought a long guerrilla war in the region with the Viet Cong (a communist group in the south).
 After suffering and inflicting heavy casualties, US troops withdrew in 1973.
-After the eventual fall of Saigon in April 1975, the city changed its name to Ho Chi Minh City in honour of the man who formed the Communist party.
-Vietnam remains a Socialist state to this day and visits to any of Vietnam’s war Museums and memorials will make it clear the administration has changed little over the past 35 years.
+After the eventual fall of Saigon in April 1975, the city changed its name to Ho Chi Minh City in honour of the man who formed the Vietnamese Communist party.

 War Remnants Museum